Staff Writer

 Growing Garlic

-Droughts and fires and dry conditions are becoming the norm.
-Growing bamboo, ground covers and grasses in pots and selling all over your local area or distributing online.
-Growing drought tolerant plants and selling them to landscapers, nurseries, and homeowners is another way to generate a profit.
+Droughts, fires, and dry conditions are becoming the norm.
+Growing bamboo, ground covers, and grasses in pots and selling them all over your local area or distributing them online.
+Growing drought-tolerant plants and selling them to landscapers, nurseries, and homeowners is another way to generate a profit.Â

-Wasabi
+Grow Wasabi

-Wasabi is a highly sought after root that is more like a fine wine than a horseradish.
+Wasabi is a highly sought-after root that is more like a fine wine than a horseradish.
 Wasabi takes about 60-80 weeks to grow to a marketable size and has highly guarded secrets on how to grow it.
 Wasabi also gets the award for one of the hardest plants to grow on this list or even get a hold of.
 It does offer a nice prize for all that effort.
 Wasabi root goes for around $100 a lb in Japan and $45 a lb in North America.

 There are many ways to grow your farm business.
 I hope that this list is useful and gives you a starting point to dig in and do your own research on what crops might be best for you.